TO start management node: ndb_mgmd -f /var/lib/config.ini

 <-- none

-The libdbd-mysql-perl package we've just installed does not work with MySQL 5 (we use MySQL 5 on our MySQL cluster...), so we install the newest DBD::mysql Perl package:
+The libdbd-mysql-perl package we've just installed does not work with MySQL 5 (we use MySQL 5 on our MySQL cluster...), so we install the newest DBD::mysql Perl package:<-- none

 loadb1.example.com / loadb2.example.com: